bbrumm/databasestar/README.md

 # Database Star - SQL Code Repository
-This repository contains all of the SQL scripts used on the Database Star website (https://www.databasestar.com/) It's small at the moment but will expand over time.
+This repository contains all of the SQL scripts used on the Database Star website (https://www.databasestar.com/) and the YouTube channel.
+It's small at the moment but will expand over time.

 It currently contains: